BigBearBigBrain/sockpuppet.ts/README.md

 }
 ```

 The above example uses an explicitly defined "chat" channel.
-In the future, the `createNewChannel` method will also be available on the client side so cases where you need to create a new channel can be done more dynamically from the front end without needing to worry about those cases in your setup.
+The `createChannel` method will also be available on the client side so cases where you need to create a new channel can be done more dynamically from the front end without needing to worry about those cases in your setup.

 ### Roadmap
 - [x] Basic channel structure